 The purpose of the book (and all my services) is to support conscious companies, the kind of people Ryan Eliason calls “changemakers” — social entrepreneurs, holistic healers, movement builders, and other socially aware and heart-based organizations.
 People who strive to “do well by doing good.”

-And who have something to say.
-I’m here to help them say it.
+You have something to say, not just sell.
+I’m here to help you say it.

 To learn more about why I do what I do — and why I call this the “age of lies” — read my blog post “Websites & Weed: My First Lesson in Message Framing.”